 Each director is expected to devote sufficient time, energy and attention to ensure diligent performance of the director's duties and to attend all regularly scheduled Board, committee and shareholders' meetings.
 The Company's Board of Directors meets monthly.
-In 2023, there were 12 regular Board meetings and two special Board meetings.
-During 2023, all but one incumbent director attended 75% or more of the total number of meetings of the Board of Directors of the Company and of the Board committees on which he or she served.
-Mr. Thompson attended less than 75% of the total number of meetings of the Board of Directors of the Company and of the Board committees on which he served during 2023 due to a health issue.
-Ten of the 11 directors then in service attended the Company's 2023 Annual Meeting of Shareholders.
+In 2024, there were 12 regular Board meetings and two special Board meetings.
+During 2024, all incumbent directors attended 75% or more of the total number of meetings of the Board of Directors of the Company and of the Board committees on which he or she served.
+Eleven of the 12 directors then in service attended the Company's 2024 Annual Meeting of Shareholders.
 The Board does not have a formal policy regarding directors' attendance at the Annual Meeting of Shareholders.